hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.1.0 =
 * Added Essential Blocks integration.
 * Added hideable columns to Forms and Events tables.
+* Admin menu moved to the toplevel with subpages.
+* Added a filter to change admin menu appearance.

 = 4.0.1 =
 * Improved appearance of Forms and Events pages.